jgtabet02123/livedrop-JeanPauTtabet/README.md

 - Clients must pass this cursor into the next request to fetch subsequent pages.

-This ensures stable and deterministic results, even if new records are added or old ones are deleted during pagination (important for large follower lists or live updates).
+This ensures stable and deterministic results, even if new records are added or old ones are deleted during pagination.
 #### 3. Microservices Architecture
 The system decomposes functionality into specialized services: